Kansas says it can’t help half of the firms seeking COVID-19 aid

 - And the new Peerless Products production facility in Iola, which will create up to 120 new full-time jobs with a capital investment of $10.35 million

-A full list of Commerce business successes can be found on the Department’s website.
+A full list of Commerce business successes can be found by clicking here.